m-proniaiaev/AspNetStore/README.md

 Plans:
  - Adding one more controller: Sellers and integrating it with Records (reference by id)
- - Extend request parametrs by adding queryable filtering
+ - Extend request parameters by adding queryable filtering
  - Docker support